cnwanneka/react-portfolio/README.md

 # react-portfolio

+Description:

-The objective of this portfolio is to showcase the challenges and projects that I have worked on.
+This is a portfolio that showcases the challenges and projects that I have worked on.

 This portfolio was created using React.